Crave (streaming service): Content agreements

 In June 2019, Crave acquired streaming rights to the American and British versions of RuPaul's Drag Race, as part of a partnership with LGBT specialty network OutTV to co-commission a Canadian version of the franchise, Canada's Drag Race.
-Both outlets will share the Canadian rights to all three series, and premiere new episodes on the same day as their domestic broadcast.
+Both outlets share the Canadian rights to all three series, and premiere new episodes on the same day as their domestic broadcast.

-On October 30, 2019, Bell announced a further expansion to its agreement with HBO parent WarnerMedia, now covering HBO Max original scripted programs produced by Warner Bros.
+On October 30, 2019, Bell announced a further expansion to its agreement with HBO parent WarnerMedia (now Warner Bros.
+Discovery), adding rights to HBO Max original scripted programs produced by Warner Bros.
 Television and its subsidiaries, in addition to extending Crave's rights to HBO main channel programming and first-window pay rights to Warner Bros. films.
-All HBO Max programs covered by the agreement will be available on the Crave streaming platform, though some may also have linear airings on CTV or other Bell channels.
+All HBO Max programs covered by the agreement are available on the Crave streaming platform, with the option for linear television airings on Bell networks as well.
 This specific agreement did not cover HBO Max programming commissioned from other studios, most animated programs, or other library content which became part of the HBO Max service in the U.S. Crave already held (or later separately acquired) Canadian streaming rights to many, but not all, of the remaining programs, including library rights to Doctor Who, The Big Bang Theory, and Friends.

+In December 2022, Crave announced a reactivated deal with Sony Pictures for pay-1 rights to its theatrical releases beginning in April 2023, returning to the service after a stint on Amazon Prime Video from 2020 to 2022.

-In January 2023, Bell Media confirmed that Crave's overall agreement with Showtime had ended at the end of 2022, with future Showtime programming expected to stream in Canada on Paramount+, which like Showtime is owned by Paramount Global.
-New seasons of Showtime series already available on Crave and still in production, such as Billions and Yellowjackets, will continue to be available on the service.
+In January 2023, Bell Media confirmed that Crave's overall agreement with Showtime had ended at the end of 2022, with other agreements for Comedy Central and Star Trek programming ending or being revised shortly thereafter.
+Future programming from these brands, all of which are owned by Paramount Global, are expected to stream in Canada on the co-owned Paramount+.
+New seasons of Showtime series already on Crave and still in production, such as Yellowjackets, continue to be available on the service, while some MTV programming continues to be added to the service (with other programs being hosted on Paramount+).

+In October 2024, Bell Media renewed its rights to HBO and HBO Max original productions for a multi-year period of undisclosed length; the extension was to settle litigation surrounding Bell Media's loss of rights to Discovery Channel properties to Rogers in 2025, and also includes co-production and distribution pacts for Bell Media original series.